Center for Global Health

 One innovation that informs all three teams and their collaborative interaction is advancing new ways of thinking about and activating social infrastructure alongside innovations in MAD physical infrastructure.
 By social infrastructure we mean solutions that are based in relationships within local communities, such water sharing networks.

 Currently we are expanding Water for All efforts across the state in collaboration with new community partnerships and engaging the additional expertise of social scientists at Northern Arizona University and University of Arizona.
 We welcome new community and academic partners in this important effort to bring Arizona’s water to everyone.
+To learn more about our team members, please visit the AW4A website.
 For general questions and opportunities to get involved contact the Water for All lead, President’s Professor Amber Wutich.
 For queries about community partnerships and engagement, contact Daniela Sherrill.

 Medical Anthropology in Arizona